Deborah-McVey/pickup_sports_2_api/README.md

 rails db:migrate

-the migration file will say polymorhic: true which makes two columns (commentable and commentable type)
+the migration file will say polymorhic: true which makes two columns (commentable_id and commentable_type)

+# models/user.rb

+has_many :comments, dependent: :destroy

+dependent destroy means that if the user deletes their account, all their comments are also deleted

+do the same for profile and posts associations

+# models/post.rb

+setting up validations and associations

+has_many :comments, as: :commentable, dependent: :destroy

+reload!